ispringle/codekata/python/README.md

 function is basic enough that I could do this without trouble!
 Ended up being that if `e` was equal to `0` then the `if not e` would kick in, and that somehow short-circuited the following catch to return if `e == 0`.

+### Day Three

+I initially stumbled upon this idea yesterday but didn't have the mental power to get it working -- I was also fixated on a recursive answer then...
+Decided to give this a shot today, and boy this one proved to be easy to get _almost_ there and then a slog to get that last 1%.
+In fact, if not for my last test with a huge, random list I would have never detected this problem because it only snuck up on me over time.
+Basically an off-by-one over numberous iterations.
+I solved that issue, which was due to `len(a) // 2` not always being equal to `len(a) - (len(a) // 2)` (also it's needless work to do that, and then had another issue when `len(a) // 2` has to floor the quotient to return an `int`.
+Tracked that down, but I over did it, resulting in an off-by-one for a whole other reason.
+But... problem solved!

+### Day Four

+Sorta cheated, it's day one, just oop-y.
+Created a SortedArray class and then some methods to find the target.
+Used the computed attribute via the `__getattr__` method for some added coolness and to make it more interesting, but other than that, it's day one's... no errors or issues, worked on the my first run of the tests.